histor-1/Changings_2020/README.md

 # Changings_2020
-Changings in the styles 2020
+Changings in the styles 2020  - and for find the bugs